-5.4.1 Types of Events Recorded
+5.4.1 TYPES OF EVENTS RECORDED

-TunTrust records details of the actions taken to process a Certificate request and to issue a Certificate, including all information generated and documentation received in connection with the Certificate request; the time and date; and the personnel involved.
+TunTrust records events related to the security of its Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems.
+TunTrust records events related to their actions taken to process a Certificate request and to issue a Certificate, including all information generated and documentation received in connection with the Certificate request; the time and date; and the personnel involved.
 TunTrust makes these records available to its Qualified Auditor.
 TunTrust records at least the following events:

-- 1. 1.
-CA certificate and key lifecycle events, including: - 1.
-Key generation, backup, storage, recovery, archival, and destruction; - 2.
+1. CA certificate and key lifecycle events, including:

+- 1. Key generation, backup, storage, recovery, archival, and destruction; - 2.
 Certificate requests, renewal, and re-key requests, and revocation; - 3.
 Approval and rejection of certificate requests; - 4.
 Cryptographic device lifecycle management events; - 5.
-Generation of Certificate Revocation Lists and OCSP entries; - 6.
+Generation of Certificate Revocation Lists; - 6.
+Signing of OCSP Responses (as described in Section 4.9 and Section 4.10); and - 7.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
 Subscriber Certificate lifecycle management events, including: - 1.
 Certificate renewal, and re-key requests, and revocation; - 2.
 All verification activities stipulated in the Baseline Requirements and this CP/CPS; - 3.
 Approval and rejection of Certificate requests; - 4.
-Issuance of Certificates; and - 5.
-Generation of Certificate Revocation Lists and OCSP entries - 3.
+Issuance of Certificates; - 5.
+Generation of Certificate Revocation Lists; and - 6.
+Signing of OCSP Responses (as described in Section 4.9 and Section 4.10). - 3.
 Security events, including: - 1.
 Successful and unsuccessful PKI system access attempts; - 2.
 PKI and security system actions performed; - 3.
 Security profile changes; - 4.
 Installation, update and removal of software on a Certificate System; - 5.
 System crashes, hardware failures, and other anomalies; - 6.
-Firewall and router activities; and - 7.
+Relevant router and firewall activities (as described in Section 5.4.1.1); and - 7.
 Entries to and exits from the CA facility.